Cell therapy: Mesenchymal stem cell therapy

-MSCs are immunomodulatory, multipotent and fast proliferating and these unique capabilities mean they can be used for a wide range of treatments including immune-modulatory therapy, bone and cartilage regeneration, myocardium regeneration and the treatment of Hurler syndrome, a skeletal and neurological disorder.
+MSCs are immunomodulatory, multipotent and fast proliferating.
+These capabilities mean they can be used for a wide range of treatments including immune-modulatory therapy, bone and cartilage regeneration, myocardium regeneration and the treatment of Hurler syndrome, a skeletal and neurological disorder.

 Researchers have demonstrated the use of MSCs for the treatment of osteogenesis imperfecta (OI).
 Horwitz et al. transplanted bone marrow (BM) cells from human leukocyte antigen (HLA)-identical siblings to patients with OI.
 Results show that MSCs can develop into normal osteoblasts, leading to fast bone development and reduced fracture frequencies.
 A more recent clinical trial showed that allogeneic fetal MSCs transplanted in utero in patients with severe OI can engraft and differentiate into bone in a human fetus.

 Besides bone and cartilage regeneration, cardiomyocyte regeneration with autologous BM MSCs has also been reported recently.
 Introduction of BM MSCs following myocardial infarction (MI) resulted in significant reduction of damaged regions and improvement in heart function.
 Clinical trials for treatment of acute MI with Prochymal by Osiris Therapeutics are underway.
 Also, a clinical trial revealed huge improvements in nerve conduction velocities in Hurler's Syndrome patients infused with BM MSCs from HLA-identical siblings.